Pattern of inclusions inside rippled icicles: Discussion

 The lines of pure ice that we observe in the cross sections are colocated with the mostly unwetted regions on the ice surface, while the areas with the most inclusions colocate with the areas that are wetted with surface liquid for the largest fraction of the time.
 In addition, the surface wetting and rivulet flow process is modified by the presence of impurities in such a way that even for constant overall flow rate, much more surface water is present at higher concentrations~\cite{ladan2021wetting}.

 The rather low feed water concentration is far below the threshold for a mushy layer to form.
-However, because the liquid is confined on the surface, as it freezes, the concentration will rise above the critical concentration, and thus a mushy layer can form in a transient way.
+However, because the liquid is confined on the surface, as it freezes, the concentration will rise above the critical concentration, and thus a mushy layer can form in a transient way. {The confinement of impurities allows a high value of $k$, the ratio of bulk ice to feed water concentration, of $0.27 \pm 0.05$, to be reached, far larger than the segregation coefficient for planar ice growth $k_0$.
+Our value of $k$ is similar to the lower limit value $k^*$ for spongy ice extrapolated to zero growth velocity~\cite{weeks1967Effective}, which would normally not be possible for such low concentrations.

 All of these ice deposition effects conspire to cause a concentration-dependent rippling instability that corrugates the icicle topography into a pattern of ripples with a near universal wavelength.
 Obviously, there is much that we do not understand about the exact nature of this instability.

 We also examined the crystal grain structure, because of anecdotal suggestions~\cite{walker1988SciAm} that grain orientations may be connected to ripple growth.
 For example, Knight~\cite{knight1980} observed that a knife blade could be inserted into the hollows of a ripply icicle, implying that the spongey parts were in the hollows.
 That simple observation led Knight to suggest that the preferred crystal orientation would have the c-axis parallel to the icicle axis.
 The liquid could then drain from between the basal sheets leading to trapped air bubbles.
 When we tried to perform the same knife blade observation on finished icicles, we found that, contrary to Knight, we could not insert a knife blade into the hollows, and that in fact the ice was mushiest near the peaks of the ripples.
 Knight acknowledged that previous work~\cite{laudise1979} had found that the c-axis was never parallel to the icicle axis.
 We hope that our observations help to clarify the relationship between mushy regions, crystal orientations and ripples.